 Depression and anxiety in teens

 Recognizing teenage depression isn’t always easy for those suffering from it.
 Teenage years are a formative period during a person’s life.
 At this moment the brain is in key development.
-The bodies are growing into maturity and identities are sought.
+The bodies are growing into maturity and identities are seeking.
 Not to mention the peer pressure, the high school sweethearts, social rejection, bullying, and at the same time reaching for the only grades possible.
 With this blend of circumstances, handling the teenage years is often an uphill battle.
-An adolescent must know the difference between coming aged struggles and teen-depression.
+An adolescent must know the difference between coming aged struggles and teen depression.

 On one hand, an adolescent may have lost interest in something they used to love.
 He/she may have spurts of sadness and hopelessness, but that might have stemmed from bullying.
 An adolescent may have an unexplained loss of appetite, but that might be the fault of the standards of beauty placed on teenagers in their peer-pressure environment.
 He/She might develop an increased appetite and gain plenty of weight.
 It may attribute to fining into growth spurts.
 Depression and anxiety in teens

 The teenage mind is a curious thing;

 The point being that an adolescent or a concerned parent should take the required steps.
 Which will be laid out by experts so as to work out if an adolescent is depressed.
 The teenage mind may be a curious thing it’s still under construction.
 Adolescent goes through hormonal changes that leave them more emotionally charged in comparison to a totally grown adult.
 Teenagers are actually wired differently; their frontal lobes aren’t completely formed leaving them ill-equipped for deciding.
 They know that everyone has been bullies in how so their perception of bullying is that it happens to everyone.
 A teenager being regularly bullied exhibiting traits of depression may write it off as just the way it’s.

 Parents are keeping their teenagers indoors: